SuperHuman12/UnikoinGold-UKG-Contract/README.md

 This repository defines the UnikoinGold token distribution flow and provides additional information surrounding the distribution of UKG.
+The ERC20 token will distribute 1 Billion UKG in total.

 ## Table of Contents